tjintranet/CLAYS-POD-Order-Processing-Tool/README.md

 **Books showing "Not Found" status**
 - Check that ISBNs match exactly with codes in `data.json`
 - Verify the inventory database is up to date
+- Use the "Show only unavailable items" toggle to quickly identify problem ISBNs

+**Filter not working properly**
+- Refresh the page and try again
+- Ensure JavaScript is enabled in your browser
+- Check browser console for any error messages

 ### File Upload Issues